Poems tagged ‘Relegation’

 rinse and repeat.

-You can park your bus in our midfield,
+you can park your bus in our midfield

-drive a tractor through our defence.
+drive a tractor through our defence

-Slalom freely our wide-open flanks,
+slalom freely our wide-open flanks

-test our goalkeeper’s positional sense.
+test our goalkeeper’s positional sense

-We’ve failed to replace our ageing stars,
+we’ve failed to replace our ageing stars

-and our recruitment policy is a farce.
+our recruitment policy is a farce

-Our tactics have lost the plot,
+so-called tactics have lost the plot, and

-We’re rubbish and we know it,
+we’re rubbish and we know it, but

-but there’s three teams worse than we are
+there’re three teams worse than we are

-who deserve to go down.
+who deserve to go down

-Trouble is, every time we say those words,
+trouble is every time we say those words

 Norwich City’s Saviour